topic: "ethernet-wifi-failover"

 Context¶

 Proxmox uses a VLAN-aware bridge (vmbr0) with subinterfaces for management, observability, and workload VLANs (ADR-0101, ADR-0102).
+Only one uplink is active at a time: - Ethernet (enp87s0) as primary. - WiFi (wlp89s0) as standby.

 This runbook covers switching between the two uplinks.
 It does not cover initial WiFi configuration or ADR changes.